roman-milk/roman-milk.github.io/the-hard-body-shop-clerk.md

+===

- ****** The Hard Body Shop Clerk Ch.
-09 ****** bydlsloan© "Damn, look at that, Dutch," one man said, getting on the elevator and staring at Cori's ass.
+"Damn, look at that, Dutch," one man said, getting on the elevator and staring at Cori's ass.
 "Sir, it looks like your girlfriend has had a bit too much to drink."

  "She's fine," Ty smiled.
 "Just a bit worn out, if you know what I mean."